brikkho-net/strata-cms-template/site/content/post/What-is-a-generic-class.md

 A generic class can be defined using angle brackets <>.
 For example, the following is a simple generic class with a generic member variable, generic method and property.

 <iframe width="100%" height="475" src="https://dotnetfiddle.net/Widget/L11i4X" frameborder="0"></iframe>

+In the following code above, MyGenericCLass is defined with <T>.
+This tells the compiler that MyGenericClass is a generic and the type will be defined later at compile time.
+The compiler then assigns the type based on the type passed by the caller when instantiating a class.